-In fact, most everything Jose does is fast.
-During a recent visit, after placing my order — one cup of elote, no chile — Jose very briefly let me ask him some questions about his three decades of serving elotes in Dallas.
+Turns out, everything Jose does is fast.
+After placing my order during a recent visit — one cup of elote, no chile — Jose very briefly let me ask him some questions about his three-plus decades of serving elotes in Dallas.
 And I do mean briefly.

 So you’ve been in this business for a really long time!